 Fortunately, no matter what kind of noises your fridge is producing, most of them are fairly easy to solve.
 With that in mind, let’s talk about the things you can do to quiet your refrigerator.

-Once you’ve established the reason your fridge is noisy, you’ll have a better grasp of what you need to do to fix it.
-So here are the steps to quieting your fridge in the most logical order I can imagine.
-To begin with, let’s get rid of any extraneous clutter.
+Once you’ve established the reason your fridge is making noise, you’ll have a better grasp of what you need to do to fix it.
+That includes cleaning your fridge, lifting it off the ground, or even calling a professional to fix the noisy compressor.
+Here are all the steps to quieting your fridge in the most logical order I can imagine.

 1. Clean the Moving Parts

-As I have mentioned, the easiest thing you can do to avoid unnecessary noises is to regularly clean your fridge.
-Specifically, you’ll want to make sure that all of the fans can operate without touching any of the parts around them.
+The easiest thing you can do to avoid unnecessary noises is to regularly clean your fridge.
+You’ll want to make sure that all of the fans can operate without touching any of the parts around them.
 However, in the interest of doing a thorough job, you can also wipe down the top, the sides, the door, and even the door seals with a clean, soapy cloth.

 To clean the inside of the fridge, you’ll want to unplug it first.
 That’ll also give you a chance to pay special attention to the fans and the compressor.
 Use a soft brush to dust the fans, and a rag to clean the coils in the back or bottom of the fridge.
 That should keep the contents of the coils cool and your fridge from becoming inefficient.

 While you’re dealing with the fans, you may also want to dismantle them to check the rubber grommets that’ll probably be right under the blades.
 If you notice signs of wear, you can easily switch them out for new ones of a similar size.

 After you finish cleaning the inside of the fridge, put everything back where it belongs.
 Put the drain pan back in place securely to cut off any rattling noises.